JerryZhengPro/spin-socketio/README.md

-# spin-web-socket
+# spin-websocket
-Web socket for Spin
+WebSocket for Spin